IS ANTHROPOSOPHY A RELIGION?

 Also revealing is Steiner’s decision to hold Sunday services for Anthroposophically inclined Waldorf students:

 “We hold the Sunday services within the context of the school.
 They are part of the school ...
 I would certainly deny any association with a Sunday service outside the school.
 It only makes sense if there are a number of children receiving religious instruction from an anthroposophical basis and there is a Sunday service in our school for these children."

 Not all Anthroposophists deny that Anthroposophy is a religion or that Waldorf schools are religious.
+A few bold Anthroposophists break ranks and speak the truth.
 Here are two statements made by Anthroposophist and Waldorf teacher Eugene Schwartz:

 "I'm glad my daughter gets to speak about God every morning: that's why I send her to a Waldorf school.
 She's learning stories from the Old Testament, or the Hebrew Scriptures ...
 She's learned that God created the world in seven days; she's learning about Abraham, and the terrible existential struggle he had when he was asked by God to sacrifice his son.
 She's going to learn about the king, the battles, the Israelites.
 [S]he's learning it as truth.
 She comes home filled with this, bubbling up with it.
 She speaks about it as she crochets socks for her sister, she talks about it as she gets out her violin and begs to practice.
 She's filled with it.
 That's why I send her to a Waldorf school.
 She can have a religious experience.
 A religious experience.
 I'll say it again: I send my daughter to a Waldorf school so that she can have a religious experience."